sgchatrathi/Real-Estate-Project-analysis/README.md

 Based on our analyses we recommend homeowners focus on three key actions to increase the value of their home via renovations.

-1. Upgrade appliances as well as the fit and finish on the home.
+1. Upgrade appliances as well as the fit and finish to improve the condition of the home.
 2. Do not add bedrooms in the renovation.
 3. Increase the floor-to-bathrooms ratio to further drive up the value of the home.